scampuza/drawingtool/README.md

 # drawingtool
-drawing tool is an application designed for drawin simple forms in a canvas, like lines, rectangles
+drawing tool is an application designed for drawing simple forms in a canvas, like lines, rectangles

 ## Getting Started